 Depending on the degree of formality of a situation, you must speak accordingly.
 Your choice of words, tone, and body language may vary due to the setting.

 Remember!
-Whether you are in a formal setting or informal, politeness is the key.
+Politeness is the key whether you are in a formal or informal setting.
 You cannot be impolite even to your closest friend.

 A Sample Conversation on Getting to Know Each Other